 MBA students and alumni from KAIST and from Sogang Business School should visit the FAQ page for special application instructions.

-Students enrolled in the USC-SJTU Institute of Cultural and Creative Industry (ICCI) Master of Journalism and Communication program should contact the Vice Dean of that program for additional assistance.
+Students enrolled at the USC-SJTU Institute of Cultural and Creative Industry (ICCI) should contact the Vice Dean of that program for additional assistance.

 For application deadlines refer to the Dates and Deadlines page of this web site.

 For additional information contact Management.Studies@marshall.usc.edu or call (213) 740-3198.